Horace W. Wilkie: State Senate

+Supreme Court

+In 1962, Nelson appointed Wilkie to the Wisconsin Supreme Court to fill the seat left vacant by the death of Grover L. Broadfoot.
+Wilkie was subsequently elected to two full terms on the court in 1964 and 1974.
+He became chief justice of the court in 1974, serving until his death.

+Death

+Wilkie died of a heart attack in Pittsburgh, Pennsylvania, in 1976.

 An odd coincidence of Justice Wilkie's career is that his successors in the Wisconsin State Senate and Wisconsin Supreme Court both became the longest-serving members of those respective bodies.
 Fred A. Risser, who succeeded him in the Senate, served from 1962 through 2021.
 Shirley Abrahamson, who succeeded him on the Wisconsin Supreme Court, served from 1976 through 2019.
-She died on December 19, 2020 in Berkeley, California.
+She died on December 19, 2020, in Berkeley, California.